time ago, wearied by the glut of silly articles, books, and people

 essential characteristics of fascism.
 Invariably

-these lists contain attributes that are often found in non-fascist states, and the
+these lists include attributes often found in non-fascist states;

-authoritarianism, if indeed they even understand that distinction.
-Examples of authors offering these trivial analyses include Naomi Wolf,
+distinction.
+Examples of authors offering these trivial analyses include Naomi Wolf, Lawrence

 Ensure that the people are secure in possession of their lives,